pair_style lj/sdk command

 The lj/sdk and lj/cut/coul/long pair styles do not support the use of the inner, middle, and outer keywords of the run_style respa command.

 All of the lj/sdk pair styles are part of the USER-CGSDK package.
 The lj/sdk/coul/long style also requires the KSPACE package to be built (which is enabled by default).
 They are only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.